 The mantra to realize here is cigarettes are always more than just cigarettes.
 In the 20th century, a pack of cigarettes held a much more culturally significant role than the mere bad habit they reflect today.

-Cigarettes reflected a variety of sentiments ranging from freedom, individuality, a passage into adulthood, and a rejection of rules.
+Cigarettes reflected various sentiments ranging from freedom, individuality, a passage into adulthood, and a rejection of rules.
 Cigarettes were interlocked with marketing and the art and science of branding.
-One thing Brandt so aptly points out is that billions of billions of dollars were earned selling a product that literally offers nothing of use.
-Yet, the smoking public did see enormous benefit to being a smoker.
+Brandt so aptly points out that billions of billions of dollars were earned selling a product that literally offers nothing of use.
+Yet, the smoking public did see the enormous benefit of being a smoker.
 These perceived benefits were focused upon heavily in the advertising campaigns heralded by the brands.

-Modern audiences just cannot look at the cigarette in the same way it was presented from 1914 to 1970.
-The modern image of the cigarette is that of the perennial horrible habit and social practice that just will not go away.
-Again, these are superficial assessments of the Cigarette Century.
+Modern audiences cannot look at the cigarette in the same way it was presented from 1914 to 1970.
+The cigarette's contemporary image is that of the perennial horrible habit and social practice that will not go away.
+Again, these are superficial assessments of The Cigarette Century.

-Superficial is the norm when it comes to what people think they know of history, a commonly ruefully overlooked area of study.
-History is only learned in a superficial manner and glossed over in most formal educational settings.
-Those who are scholars expand their study when furthering their education.
-This furthering can be done by continuing into a Master's program or simply watching a lot of documentary programming on The Discovery Channel.
+Superficial is the norm for what people think they know of history, a commonly ruefully overlooked area of study.
+History is only learned superficially and glossed over in most formal educational settings.
+Those who are scholars expand their research when furthering their education.
+This furthering can be done by continuing into a Master's program or merely watching a lot of documentary programming on The Discovery Channel.
 Even those scholars only commonly delve into the areas of study that interest them the most.

 Not everyone is privy to what happened in years previously.
-They not only did not study what occurred, they did not live through it.
-History becomes lost and so with it we lose the present and the future.
-The reason we study history is many fold.
-Looking at the past shows us what has a tendency to work well and what has a tendency to fail.
+They not only did not study what occurred; they did not live through it.
+History becomes lost, and so with it, we lose the present and the future.
+The reason we study history is many folds.
+Looking at the past shows us what tends to work well and what has a tendency to fail.
 We also learn about the lineage of our cultural development.
-Once we cease to look at history closely, our present becomes little more than something we were dropped off into.
+Once we cease to look at history closely, our present becomes little more than something we found ourselves cast into.
 Looking at cigarettes through the eyes of history allows for a greater understanding of the complexities of human nature and the consumer culture, two items never lost to history.

 Neither is man's search for meaning and his place in the world.